 - Thursday, November 5, 2020

 - Event type

 - Lecture / Panel

-Please join the Foreign Policy Association in welcoming Professor Eric A. Posner, University of Chicago Law School, who will deliver the annual John B. Hurford Memorial Lecture titled "The Transition of Power in a Democracy."
+Professor Eric A. Posner, University of Chicago Law School, delivered the annual John B. Hurford Memorial Lecture titled "The Transition of Power in a Democracy."

 Eric A. Posner - Speaker

 Kirkland & Ellis Distinguished Service Professor of Law, Arthur and Esther Kane Research Chair, University of Chicago Law School